oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 * logout at the authorization server

-Refresh tokens SHOULD expire if the client has been inactive for some time, i.e., the refresh token has not been used to obtain fresh access tokens for some time.
+Refresh tokens SHOULD expire if the client has been inactive for some time, i.e., the refresh token has not been used to obtain new access tokens for some time.
 The expiration time is at the discretion of the authorization server.
 It might be a global value or determined based on the client policy or the grant associated with